AMGoldsborough/TNR/README.md

 Both of which can be downloaded by selecting "other formats" and "download source" on arXiv.

-Please note that this code is meant for illustrative purposes only.
+Please note that this code is meant for illustrative purposes only and there is also a bug in it somewhere.